This section provides the details of all the common components you use in

 Saved Views on the Staff Module

 Example:Derek is a resource manager and is responsible for staffing investments.
 He navigates to the Staff grid for a project and customizes the grid to show per-period metrics for soft and hard allocations.
 He also configures the grid to display the allocation for each resource every month and saves this view.
-The view will now be available across all the projects, and custom investment items in Clarity PPM 15.7.1.
+The view will now be available across all the projects, and custom investment items.

 Saved Views on the Tasks Module

 When you save a view in the Cost Plan gird, it will be available across all other instances and objects that are using the generic cost plan grid.
-In Clarity PPM 15.7.1, the generic Cost Plan grid is available for ideas and custom investments.
+The generic Cost Plan grid is available for projects, ideas, and custom investments.
 If your current object instance does not include a grouping attribute that was used by a filter or group by in the saved view, you will receive an error message.
 Then, you will see an unsaved view with all the elements of the saved view that apply to your current object and instance.